Chapter 1 : Manic Panic Mondays

-As I walk past the kitchens, I feel a warmth in my pocket and pull out my compact, a secret two-way mirror Dom and I share.
-I dodge into an empty corridor and flip it open.
+Late evening, my pocket flares with a warmth.
+I pull out the two-way compact Dom and I share, dodge into an empty corridor by the kitchen, and flip it open.

-I didn't expect the mention of Rose.
-She hates me.
-Well, most of her family doesn't like me, but that's what I get for stalking them one too many times.
+Unexpected.
+Rose, in brief, hates me.
+Most of her family hates me, but that's what I get for stalking them.
 Knowing Dom, she probably got her cousin in some slip of the tongue.

 My eyes light up.
 The very last single male of the Potter-Weasleys.
-Strange one, always keeping to himself, avoiding the flocks of birds wanting to hang off his arm.
+Strange one, always keeps to himself, avoiding the flocks of quirky birds hanging off his arms.
 For all the stories we’ve had on James, Fred, Hugo, and Louis, there’s only been one on Albus, on whether he's secretly snogging that Malfoy boy or not.

 "He's got a girlfriend."